Yakima Valley Farm Workers Clinic offers support for diabetes patients

-Kelley says the team approach, known as the Patient Centered Medical Home model of care, to manage chronic illnesses such as diabetes, begins with front-desk receptionists and call center agents who call patients to remind them of their appointments.
+Kelley says the team approach, known as the Patient Centered Medical Home model of care, to manage chronic illnesses such as diabetes, begins with the front-desk receptionists and call center agents who call patients to remind them of their appointments.

 Since diabetes can cause long-term issues with the eyes and feet, patients will also be scheduled for regular checkups like foot and eye exams.
 In addition, medical assistants are trained in giving a foot exam, and reporting back to the provider if they see any abnormalities.
 Medical assistants and nurses also help ensure the patient has the right medication and that those prescriptions are up-to-date.
-Pharmacists also assist with medications, teaching patients how to give themselves insulin if needed.
+Pharmacists assist with medications, teaching patients how to give themselves insulin if needed.

-Most Yakima Valley Farm Workers Clinic sites have registered dietitians who meet with patients to discuss diet and nutrition.
+Most Yakima Valley Farm Workers Clinic medical sites have registered dietitians who meet with patients to discuss diet and nutrition.
 This is especially important for a patient with diabetes, where diet and exercise are vital to the management of the disease, says Kelley.

 Some patients find the diabetes diagnosis difficult to deal with.
-Yakima Valley Farm Workers Clinic also has behavioral health counselors on site who are able to provide a brief intervention or consultation as a regular component of the patient’s visit.
+Yakima Valley Farm Workers Clinic also includes behavioral health counselors on site who are able to provide a brief intervention or consultation as a regular component of the patient’s visit.

 With a team of medical, behavioral, and dietary professionals in their corner, diabetic patients are encouraged that beginning with a few small changes, the disease is manageable and controllable.